yangshun/front-end-interview-handbook/contents/introduction.md

 ## Front end interview formats

 Unlike Software Engineering interviews, the formats for front end interviews are less known and not standardized across the industry.
-We have made the efforts to search the Internet for front end interview questions asked by the popular companies and there are some questions which appear very often.
+We have made the effort to search the Internet for front end interview questions asked by the popular companies and there are some questions which appear very often.
 In general, you should be familiar with the following questions and formats:

 ### Trivia questions